 2. Get Married on a Weekday

 I always recommend to my couples to elope on a weekday!
-Most people are going to be working and not out on the hiking trails so there will be by are less people out and about in general.
+Most people are going to be working and not out on the hiking trails so there will be by far fewer people out and about in general.
 Also, certain national parks don’t approve wedding permits for the weekend.
-If you’re dreaming having an outdoor elopement in a particular national park, be sure to double check what days they allow weddings.
+If you’re dreaming of having an outdoor elopement in a particular national park, be sure to double-check what days they allow weddings.
 More people are probably going to be applying for permits on the weekend for weddings as well.
-So, if you want a higher chance to get approved for those permits – week days are best!
+So, if you want a higher chance to get approved for those permits – weekdays are best!

 3. Go hiking!

-I’ve talk about it a little bit already, but hiking is a great way to avoid crowds!
-Instead of driving to that panorama lookout choose a hike that can get you an even better view with less people.
+I’ve talked about it a little bit already, but hiking is a great way to avoid crowds!
+Instead of driving to that panorama lookout choose a hike that can get you an even better view with fewer people.
 You can also choose a hike that isn’t traveled super often or one that’s a little further out than most people go.
 The hiking trails and options are endless no matter where you decide to elope!
-It’s a great way to get away from the noise and crowds, enjoy the gorgeous views and be completely surround by nature!
+It’s a great way to get away from the noise and crowds, enjoy the gorgeous views, and be completely surrounded by nature!